 We welcome your comments about this publication and your suggestions for future editions.
-You can write to us at the following address:

-Internal Revenue Service

-Individual Forms and Publications Branch SE:W:CAR:MP:T:I 1111 Constitution Ave.
+Internal Revenue Service Individual Forms and Publications Branch SE:W:CAR:MP:T:I 1111 Constitution Ave.
 NW, IR-6526 Washington, DC 20224

 We respond to many letters by telephone.
 Therefore, it would be helpful if you would include your daytime phone number, including the area code, in your correspondence.